MuhammadA-C/the-odin-project/foundations/landing-page/README.md

 - Center the subtext for the image containers in the "some random information" section
 - Implement functionality for the "sign up" buttons
 - Implement functionality for the links to direct to a page/section
+- Make the website responsive, specifically for different screen sizes and mobile

 ---